On average your neighbors pay $58 a month.See Your Rates

 Dayton, Ohio was famously the home of Orville and Wilbur Wright, the brothers who invented powered flight in 1903.
 In modern times, Dayton remains a hub for aerospace and aviation, which has led to many innovations in technology.
 For all the Gem City has given the world, its residents deserve affordable car insurance rates.

 How much is car insurance in Dayton, OH?
 While average car insurance rates in Ohio are well below the national average, Dayton's urban driving and living conditions combine to keep rates high.
-The average cost of auto insurance in Ohio is $682.70 a year.
-The national average cost for coverage is $866.31.
+Many drivers here pay more than both the state and national average.
+The average cost of auto insurance in Ohio is $702.59 a year.
+The national average cost is $889.01.

 Prices may vary depending on your driving record, age, policy limits, coverage, and the total number of insurance claims filed in your zip code.